Lummetry/ALLAN_LegeAI/README.md

 # ALLAN implementation for Indaco LegeAI

 ## API documentation
-Each system functionality is hosted in a microservice.
+Each system functionality is hosted by a microservice.
 All microservices are orchestrated by a gateway.

-The single communication point is the gateway which can be accessed via HTTP REST requests (POST and GET).
+The single communication point is the gateway which can be accessed via `HTTP REST` requests (`POST` and `GET`).

 * ### 1\.
 Endpoints